Postgresql - PORT 5432,5433

 Custom defined function with SECURITY DEFINER

-As explained in the docs a function with SECURITY DEFINER is executed with the privileges of the user that owns it.
+As explained in the docsarrow-up-right a function with SECURITY DEFINER is executed with the privileges of the user that owns it.
 Therefore, if the function is vulnerable to SQL Injection or is doing some privileged actions with params controlled by the attacker, it could be abused to escalate privileges inside postgres.

 In the line 4 of the previous code you can see that the function has the SECURITY DEFINER flag.